kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received a grant to attend MSRI's Optimal Transport and Applications to Machine Learning and Statistics Workshop [ March ]
 - I've been invited to do a podcast for Corecursive [ March ]
 - I am a member of the MD4SG Education Working group, which meets every other week and has a private Fb group to discuss papers, research, plans moving forward [ March ]
+- I received a pass to attend the NVIDIA GTC Deep Learning Institute's workshop on "Anomaly Detection using Deep Learning", which is courtesy of Black in AI and LXAI [ March ]

 ## 2019